Queens Park and Botanic Gardens - East Toowoomba

 Address: 43 Lindsay Street, East Toowoomba QLD 4350

-Receiving a Queensland state heritage listing in 2010, Queens Park and Botanic Gardens is made up of three distinct park areas:
+Receiving a state heritage listing in 2001, Queens Park and Botanic Gardens are made up of three distinct areas including; Queens Park Botanic Gardens, the Vera Lacaze Memorial Park and Queens Park's greater park area.

-The gardens are surrounded by a low masonry fence, with various entrances.
-The main entrance is a large sandstone structure with "Toowoomba Botanic Gardens Est'd 1875" written on the top section of the structure.
+The gardens are surrounded by a low masonry fence, with various entrances and a main entrance, which is a large sandstone structure with "Toowoomba Botanic Gardens Est'd 1875" written on the top section of the structure.

 - Historical features - Naval Cannon, Alfred Thomas Memorial, Emma Miller Memorial

-- Other features of interest - Sandstone Entrance Arch, National Bank Columns, Fountain
+- Additional features of interest - Sandstone Entrance Arch, National Bank Columns, Fountain

-- Garden Areas: Ornamental Display Gardens (annuals, perennials and bulbs); Carnival of Flowers commemorative garden; Endemic Garden (local natives); Rose Walk; Camellia Garden; Parterre Garden; Cycad Garden; Palm Garden; Wollemi Pine.
+- Garden areas: Ornamental Display Gardens (annuals, perennials and bulbs); Carnival of Flowers commemorative garden; Endemic Garden (local natives); Rose Walk; Camellia Garden; Parterre Garden; Cycad Garden; Palm Garden and a Wollemi Pine.

-- Harding Avenue of Trees; Cypress Avenue; William Charles Peak Memorial; Steamroller; Former Parks Superintendent’s House (now the home of the Toowoomba Historical Society)
+Harding Avenue of Trees (Camphor Laurels); Cypress Avenue; William Charles Peak Memorial; Steamroller; Former Parks Superintendent’s House (now the home of the Toowoomba Historical Society)

 - Lindsey Street Ovals – used for sport and events